+14.5.
 Interaction with trade unions and human rights

-Interaction with trade unions

-GRI 103, GRI 102-41, GRI 402-1, GRI 407-1
+14.5.1.
+Interaction with trade unions [GRI 103, 102-41, 402-1, 407-1]

 Inter RAO employees have the opportunity to fully exercise their right to freedom of association.
-Trade unions have been established and freely operate at most companies, and in 2020, the Group had 22,065 members of trade union organizations, or 45.2% of its average headcount, or 53.4% of the staff at companies where trade union organizations have been set up.
+Trade unions have been established and freely operate at most enterprises, and in 2020, the Group had 22,065 members of trade union organizations, or 45.2% of its average headcount, or 53.4% of the staff at enterprises where trade union organizations have been set up.
 Inter RAO has not found any entities at which the right to exercise freedom of association and collective bargaining may have been violated or is at substantial risk.
-GRI 407-1
+[GRI 407-1]

-Primary trade union organizations have been established at 51 of 84 of the Group's companies and mainly represent the interests of workers in the 'Generation' segment.
+Primary trade union organizations have been established at 51 of 84 of the Group's enterprises and mainly represent the interests of workers in the 'Generation' segment.
 In 2020, trade union conferences were held at several branches and subsidiaries of Inter RAO in addition to meetings of standing commissions and committees of trade union branches during which discussions were held together with management on issues of particular concern to employees, such as the conclusion of a new collective bargaining agreement, the transition to a new remuneration payment system, pay for work on weekends and overtime, and the consideration of candidates for health resort treatment using VMI funds.